jovdb/reporters/README.md

 # reporters

-> Extracts information from csslint, jshint, typescript, ... reporters and allows you to handle them all in the same way.
+> Extracts information from csslint, jshint, ... reporters and allows you to handle them all in the same way.

 ## Introduction
 Don't you find it very frustrating that each package logs errors/warnings in it's own format.
 This package is an attempt to collect the error/warning information of node packages and log/handle them in your favorite way.